ampleforth/AIPs/AIPs/aip-5.md

 <img src="../assets/aip-5/basic_sigmoid_eq_2.png" alt="drawing" width="380"/>
 </p>

-It has shaping parameters that determine: lower asymptote, upper asymptote, and the steepness of the curve (ie: growth rate) around its origin.
+It has shaping parameters that determine: lower asymptote, upper asymptote, and the steepness of the curve (ie: growth rate).

 ```
 L = lower asymptote